TahaKazi11/Food-Tracker-WebApp/doc/sprint 0/done.md

 3. Unit tests passed
 4. Functional tests passed
 5. Criteria of Satisfaction met
+6. Code is clean and maintainable
+7. All subtasks are closed/compelted

 _Ask yourself if the feature is ready to be shipped?_